Skeletal muscle: Fiber types

 Broadly there are two types of muscle fiber: Type I, which is slow, and Type II which are fast.
 Type II has two divisions of type IIA (oxidative), and type IIX (glycolytic), giving three main fiber types.
 These fibers have relatively distinct metabolic, contractile, and motor unit properties.
 The table below differentiates these types of properties.
 These types of properties—while they are partly dependent on the properties of individual fibers—tend to be relevant and measured at the level of the motor unit, rather than individual fiber.

+Slow oxidative (type I) fibers contract relatively slowly and use aerobic respiration to produce ATP.
+Fast oxidative (type IIA) fibers have fast contractions and primarily use aerobic respiration, but because they may switch to anaerobic respiration (glycolysis), can fatigue more quickly than slow oxidative fibers.
+Fast glycolytic (type IIX) fibers have fast contractions and primarily use anaerobic glycolysis.
+The FG fibers fatigue more quickly than the others.
+Most skeletal muscles in a human contain(s) all three types, although in varying proportions.

 Fiber color

 Traditionally, fibers were categorized depending on their varying color, which is a reflection of myoglobin content.
 Type I fibers appear red due to the high levels of myoglobin.
 Red muscle fibers tend to have more mitochondria and greater local capillary density.
 These fibers are more suited for endurance and are slow to fatigue because they use oxidative metabolism to generate ATP (adenosine triphosphate).
 Less oxidative Type II fibers are white due to relatively low myoglobin and a reliance on glycolytic enzymes.